jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 ### A tidy approach

-The approach above relies mainly upon base R, using the functions included with an R installation by default, and used only one function from a add-on package to process the data.
+The approach above relies mainly upon base R, using the functions included with an R installation by default, and used only one function from an add-on package to process the data.

 We can compare the code with a similar approach using the `tidyverse`.